H. L. Hunley: Crew

-Another surprise occurred in 2002, when lead researcher Maria Jacobsen, examining the area close to Lieutenant Dixon, found a misshapen $20 gold piece, minted in 1860, with the inscription "Shiloh April 6, 1862 My life Preserver G. E. D." on a sanded-smooth area of the coin's reverse side, and a forensic anthropologist found a healed injury to Lt.
+Another surprise occurred in 2002, when lead researcher Maria Jacobsen, examining the area close to Lieutenant Dixon, found a misshapen $20 gold piece, minted in 1860, with the inscription "Shiloh April 6, 1862, My life Preserver G. E. D." on a sanded-smooth area of the coin's reverse side, and a forensic anthropologist found a healed injury to Lt.
 Dixon's hip bone.
-The findings matched a legend, passed down in the family, that Dixon's sweetheart, Queenie Bennett, had given him the coin to protect him.
-However, the supposed relationship between Bennett and Dixon has not been supported by archaeological investigation of the legend.
+The findings matched a family legend that Dixon's sweetheart, Queenie Bennett, had given him the coin to protect him.
+However, the supposed relationship between Bennett and Dixon has not been supported by archaeological investigations of the legend.
 Dixon had the coin with him at the Battle of Shiloh, where he was wounded in the thigh on 6 April 1862.
 The bullet struck the coin in his pocket, saving his leg and possibly his life.
 He had the gold coin engraved and carried it as a lucky charm.

-A.J.
-Kronegh, of the Danish National Archive, has identified the J.F.
+Adam Jon Kronegh of the Danish National Archive identified the J.F.
 Carlsen of Hunley.
-Johan F. Carlsen, was born in Ærøskøbing 9 April 1841.
-The last year he is registered in the census of Ærøskøbing is 1860, where he is registered as "sailor".
-The teeth of his remains in Hunley still bear significant marks of a cobbler, which was the profession of his father.
+Johan Frederik Carlsen was born in Ærøskøbing 9 April 1841.
+The last year he was registered in the census of Ærøskøbing was 1860, when he was registered as a "sailor".
+His father was registered as a cobbler, and the teeth of Carlsen's remains in Hunley still bear significant marks of a so-called "tailor's notch", probably from helping his father with needle and thread from childhood.
 In 1861, J.F.
-Carlsen entered the freight ship Grethe of Dragør, which landed in Charleston, in February 1861, where J.F.
-Carlsen left (deserted) the ship.
-In June 1861, he entered Jefferson Davis (the Confederate privateer brig originally named Putnam) as mate.
+Carlsen entered the freight ship Grethe of Dragør.
+The ship landed in Charleston in February 1861, where records in the Danish military archives show that Carlsen deserted the ship.
+In June 1861, he entered Jefferson Davis (the Confederate privateer brig originally named Putnam) as a mate.

 Tours

-Visitors can obtain tickets for guided tours of the conservation laboratory that houses Hunley, at the Warren Lasch Conservation Center, on weekends.
-The actual Hunley is preserved and on display in a tank of water, while a replica can be entered by the public.
-The Center includes artifacts found inside Hunley, exhibits about the submarine and a video.
+The Hunley is on display at the Warren Lasch Conservation Center.
+The center includes artifacts recovered from inside Hunley and exhibits about the submarine.